Genie, Make a Wish

-Genie, Make a Wish is a 2025 South Korean fantasy romantic comedy Netflix original series written by Kim Eun-sook, directed by Ahn Gil-ho, and starring Kim Woo-bin, Bae Suzy, Ahn Eun-jin, Noh Sang-hyun, Ko Kyu-pil, and Lee Joo-young.
+Genie, Make a Wish is a 2025 South Korean fantasy romantic comedy television series written by Kim Eun-sook, directed by Ahn Gil-ho, and starring Kim Woo-bin, Bae Suzy, Ahn Eun-jin, Noh Sang-hyun, Ko Kyu-pil, and Lee Joo-young.
 It was released on Netflix on October 3, 2025.

 Synopsis

 A genie named Iblis is freed from his lamp after 983 years.
 He was imprisoned as a result of the actions of a woman named Ka-young, in a past life.
 Ka-young has been a psychopath from birth, and her life is a monotonous routine, controlled by her grandmother's strict rules.
 She struggles to survive and grapples with complicated emotional problems.
 When she meets Iblis, both of their lives are changed forever.
 Iblis has been looking for Ka-young's soul to reincarnate.
 He is eager to wreak vengeance on her, for unintentionally imprisoning him.
 Iblis grants Ka-young three wishes, and their journey is filled with both conflict and comedy.